13 Must-Try San Diego Wineries (Who Needs Napa?!)

 San Pasqual Winery

-Although the namesake dates to the 1970s when it was located in the San Pasqual Valley, the winery was later reinvented as San Diego’s first urban winery, earning it a spot on Sunset Magazine’s list of “Hot 100 West Coast Trends.”
+A small, family-owned winery with roots dating back to the 1970s, San Pasqual was reinvented as San Diego’s first urban winery – earning a spot on Sunset Magazine’s “Hot 100 West Coast Trends” list.

 Bernardo Winery